framasoft/mobilizon/docs/administration/index.md

 yarn install
 ```

-Finally, we can build the front-end (this can take a few seconds)
+Finally, we can build the front-end (this can take a few seconds).

+!!! warning
+    Building front-end can consume up to 512MB of RAM by default.
+If it's too much or not sufficient for your setup, you can adjust the maximum memory used by prefixing the command with the following option:
+    ```
+    NODE_OPTIONS=--max_old_space_size=4096
+    ```
 ```bash
 yarn run build
 ```